Why Did Most of America’s First Professional Athletes Disappear From Sight?

 The new segregation laws and severe discrimination, even violence, were mostly to blame for the disappearance of the Black jockeys, but there were other reasons.
 By 1908, due to years of lobbying against racing by the antigambling forces, the number of American racetracks fell from 314 to 25, with most of the major courses shut down in every state.
 Many states, such as Louisiana, hit the tracks hard by passing laws that made racetrack gambling illegal.

 Another reason for the decline is that by 1910, many Black Americans had migrated to the cities and were no longer living on or near the big horse farms.
 This largely changed the dynamics of the sport and access to the Thoroughbreds in general.

 The decline of these Black athletes is nothing short of sad.
 Their stories should be woven into movies, made into expensive and far-reaching documentaries, and talked/written about in every communication format.

 It’s time to make everyone aware of these early American athletes who starred in America’s first professional sport… horseracing.
 Those athletes deserve our respect and are worthy to be honored.
 Some efforts have been made to do that, such as at the National Museum of Racing and Hall of Fame in Saratoga Springs, New York.

 If you want to read at least one thorough history on this subject, I recommend the book I alluded to earlier, The Great Black Jockeys, The Lives and Times of the Men Who Dominated America’s First National Sport by Edward Hotaling.

-If you want an entertaining, fictional version of New Orleans life, including a dip into horseracing and a look at the dynamic jockey, Jimmy Lee, in early to mid-century New Orleans, read TRIUMPH, a Novel of the Human Spirit by Jodi Lea Stewart.
+If you want to read a fictional version of New Orleans life, including a dip into horseracing and a look at one amazing jockey, Jimmy Lee, in early to mid-century New Orleans… TRIUMPH, a Novel of the Human Spirit by Jodi Lea Stewart.